Liverpool’s Salah overtakes Eto’o as Champions League's second-highest African scorer with only Drogba ahead

 Only Chelsea great Didier Drogba, who has 44 goals to his name, has scored more than Salah in the competition.

-Moreover, the Egypt international has now scored in six consecutive appearances for Liverpool in all competitions.
+Moreover, the Egypt international has now scored in six consecutive appearances for Liverpool in all competitions this season.
 Thus, becoming the first player to do so for the club since himself in April 2018 (seven in a row).

-In the six-goal thriller, Brazil international Roberto Firmino beat goalkeeper Diogo Costa twice, while Senegal international was on target twice.
+In the six-goal thriller, Brazil international Roberto Firmino beat goalkeeper Diogo Costa twice, while Senegal international Sadio Mane was on target once.

 Interestingly, Mane has scored five goals against Porto in the Champions League, the most by a Liverpool player against a single opponent in the competition.